gilch/hissp/docs/faq.rst

 See also ``builtins..setattr`` and ``operator..setitem``.

 Also, Python 3.8 added assignment expressions.
 Those are expressions.
-A macro could expand to a string containing ``:=``, but as with text-substitution macros generally, this approach is not recommended.
+A macro could expand to a string containing the walrus ``:=``, but as with text-substitution macros generally, this approach is not recommended.

 But there's no ``macroexpand``.
 How do I look at expansions?
 ------------------------------------------------------------

-Invoke the macro indirectly somehow so the compiler sees it as a normal function.
+Invoke the macro indirectly somehow so the compiler sees it as a normal function, and pass all arguments quoted.

 .. code:: Lissp

-   ((getattr hissp.basic.._macro_ "define") 'foo '"bar")``
+   ((getattr hissp.basic.._macro_ "define") 'foo '"bar")

 One could, of course, write a function or macro to automate this.